Entry Requirements

 • Modern Foreign Languages (French or Spanish)

-• Sports and Enrichment activities
+• Sports and enrichment activities

 • Duke of Edinburgh Award Scheme